maanasi8/Facial-Emotion-Recognition-System-on-MAX78000/README.md

 neutral - 6198 images
 sad - 6077 images
 surprise - 4002 images
- The images in the dataset are approximately of the size 2KB each.
+ The images in the dataset are approximately of the size 2KB each.<br />

 ## Intermediate Results:
 ![Figure_1](https://github.com/maanasi8/Mini-Project/assets/126388400/9963e409-ae8c-46d0-9c70-a9cc3f5d6b1d)